Feedback, Complaints and Appeals

 - If you disagree with an assessment decision, your first port of call is to discuss this with your trainer.
 Our trainers are approachable and will be able to explain to you why they have made the decision they have.
 This should be done as soon after the assessment decision has been made.

-- Where an assessment decision cannot be resolved informally, an official appeal should be lodged in writing, within 14 days of the decision.
+- Where an assessment decision cannot be resolved informally, an official appeal should be lodged in writing, within 10 working days of the decision.

 - You can lodge your appeal by